 Ultrafast Laser System Components

-Early on, TeraXion recognized the emerging importance of ultrafast fiber lasers for industrial and medical applications.
+Early on, TeraXion recognized the emerging importance of ultrafast lasers also known as ultrashort pulse lasers for industrial and medical applications.
 To address this need, TeraXion has developed a line of high-quality pulse stretchers and dispersion management reflectors that are robust, cost-effective, and versatile.

 Ultrafast lasers are a unique tool for modern material processing of electronics, precision automotive parts, and medical components.
 These lasers generate extraordinarily high peak power, and the highly-localized energy enables cold ablation machining with high accuracy and high-aspect ratio.
 The high peak power also enables ultrafast pulses to interact with any material, including low-absorption and transparent media.

 The design of a high-energy ultrafast laser begins with the selection of quality components.
 Ultrafast lasers must be cost-effective while also meeting stringent operational requirements:

 - Robust: 24/7 operation in a manufacturing environment

 - Versatile: Tunable pulse duration, repetition rate, energy, average power

 - Compact: For space-constrained manufacturing equipment

 Although mode-locked oscillators are capable of creating ultrashort pulses, the resulting energies are generally insufficient for advanced manufacturing applications.
 The pulses must be amplified to reach the required energy levels using a technique called chirped-pulse amplification.